Camberwell Old and New Cemeteries are full.

 In 2012, Southwark Council passed a plan to clear acres of inner city woods to mound over or dig up tens of thousands of graves in the Camberwell Cemeteries to sell 'new' burial plots over the dead.

-Spending upwards of £5.2M destroying acres of beautiful woods and thousands of old graves for burial provision that embeds religious discrimination and exclusion of many residents by faith.
+This Council is spending at least £5.2M destroying acres of beautiful woods and thousands of old graves for burial provision that embeds religious discrimination and exclusion of many residents by faith.

 Camberwell Old Cemetery